IN-CORE/incore-docs/manual/source/getting_started.md

     from pyincore import IncoreClient
     from pyincore.analyses.buildingdamage import BuildingDamage
     ```
-    With these two lines you just get to these two classes from the **pyIncore** module.
+    With these two lines you just get to two classes from the **pyIncore** module.

     You can already run the Notebook by clicking `Run the selected cells` arrow button.
 If pyIncore imports correctly a second, empty cell appears.
     Otherwise <span style="color:red">ImportError</span> error message is shown.